insieme/insieme/scripts/dependencies/README.md

     $ ./installer gcc ruby valgrind

-Note that all dependencies will be installed regardless of whether they are already present on your system outside of this dependency installer.
+Note that all dependencies will be installed regardless of whether they are already present on your system, outside of this dependency installer.

 The default `PREFIX` is set in `config.sh` and can be overwritten via an environment variable: